BizleyLabTeam/Speaker_Grid/README.md

 ## Get Started

-* Analysis
+### Analysis

+### calibrations
-* calibrations: images and scripts used to map speaker positions to locations within videos
+Images and scripts used to map speaker positions to locations within videos

+### data
-* data: data organized by subject and test session
+data organized by subject and test session

+### GoFerret Squid
-* GoFerret Squid: Data acquisition software written in Matlab.
+Data acquisition software written in Matlab.

 ## Mid-Grid Demo